Polo: Clubs and tournament

+Variants

 These variants are considered sports separate from standard polo because of the differences in the composition of teams, equipment, rules, game facilities, and so on.

-Variant forms of arena polo include beach polo, played in many countries between teams of three riders on a sand surface, and cowboy polo, played almost exclusively in the western United States by teams of five riders on a dirt surface.

-Another modern variant is snow polo, which is played on compacted snow on flat ground or a frozen lake.
+A modern variant is snow polo, which is played on compacted snow on flat ground or a frozen lake.
 The format of snow polo varies depending on the space available.
 Each team generally consists of three players and a bright coloured light plastic ball is preferred.
 Snow polo is not the same sport as ice polo, which was popular in the US in the late 1890s.
 That sport resembled ice hockey and bandy but died out entirely in favour of the Canadian ice hockey rules.

+Variant forms of arena polo include beach polo, played in many countries between teams of three riders on a sand surface,.
+Also, Cowboy polo, played almost exclusively in the western United States by teams of five riders on a dirt surface, uses rules similar to regular polo.
+Riders compete with western saddles, usually in a smaller arena, using an inflatable rubber medicine ball.